1. Gautama Buddha was born in __________.

 Explanation: He destroyed Nalanda and Vikramashila universities in 12th century CE.

-80. The decline of Buddhist monasteries was partly because:
+80. The decline of Buddhist monasteries was partly because__________.

 A) They became wealthy and corrupt